This page contains affiliate links. Please read our disclosure for more info.

 You can try on the costumes for a fun photo opportunity.

-Details: The Samurai Museum is temporarily closed due to Covid.
+Details: The Samurai Museum closed due to Covid and it’s unclear when or if it will reopen.
 Previously it was 1800 yen ($13) entry.
 Open 10.30am to 9pm.

 10) Learn to be a Ninja at Ninja Trick House

-Here you can learn about the life of a ninja and try some of their skills yourself including throwing shurikens and swordplay.
+Here you learn about ninja weapons and try some of their skills yourself including throwing shurikens and swordplay.
+The experience lasts for 30–45 minutes.

-Details: 2000 yen ($14) entry (1000 yen for kids aged 1-3).
-Open 10am – 6pm (5pm final admission).
+Open 10am – 5pm (4pm final admission).
 Closed Tuesdays and Wednesdays.
 Reservations are highly recommended.
-Note there is no elevator.

 11) Ride a Go-Kart Through the Streets